Saugatuck Township, Michigan

 Saugatuck Township is a civil township of Allegan County in the U.S. state of Michigan.
 The population was 3,443 at the 2020 census, up from 2944 at the 2010 census.
+The city of Saugatuck is in the northwestern corner of the township, but is administratively autonomous; the two share a ZIP code.

 Communities

 There are no villages within the township, but there are two unincorporated communities: